This post contains affiliate links.

 SOY CURLS

-These are the soy curls I use and love for this recipe.
+These are the non-GMO soy curls I use and love for this recipe.
 I love keeping them stocked in the pantry for quick plant-based dinners!

-How to make Soy Curls
+Here’s How to Cook Soy Curls

-Step 1: Soak
+Step 1: Soak The Curls

 Soak the soy curls in a bowl with room temperature water for 10 minutes.
-They are dehydrated, so this is crucial as your first step!

-Step 2: Squeeze
+Step 2: Squeeze The Curls

-Step 3: Saute
+Step 3: Saute The Curls

-Step 4: Sauce
+Step 4: Add Some Sauce

 Recipe tips